OpenTermsArchive/docs/content/_index.en.md

-    "dataset": { // Release mechanism to create dataset periodically "title": "Title of the dataset; recommended to be the name of the instance that generated it", "versionsRepositoryURL": "GitHub or GitLab repository where the dataset will be published as a release; recommended to be the versions repository for discoverability and tagging purposes", "publishingSchedule": "Cron expression to define the dataset publishing schedule; see below" },
+    "dataset": { // Release mechanism to create dataset periodically "title": "Title of the dataset; recommended to be the name of the instance that generated it", "versionsRepositoryURL": "GitHub or GitLab repository where the dataset will be published as a release; recommended to be the versions repository for discoverability and tagging purposes", "publishingSchedule": "Cron expression to define the dataset publishing schedule; see below", "apiBaseURL": "Base URL of the GitLab API (only relevant if 'type' is 'gitlab')" },
     "collection-api": { // Collection metadata API
       "port": "The port number on which the API will listen for incoming requests",